 Again, it was like catching a glimpse of contemporary Indonesian culture.
 Passing by homes with families, and children biking along the gang, we felt like we were part of a neighborhood, rather than just tourists.

-Sample local food at the warungs
+Sample Indonesian culture through food at the warungs

 Another great way to experience Indonesian culture is through food.
 Yogyakarta has plenty of restaurants serving cuisine from all over the country.
 But we also enjoy frequenting warungs, food stalls and small family-run restaurants.